 The Division 2 has a lot of different options to mess with, even before you start the game.
 You can change the size of text and have the game audibly read out text menus.
 Unfortunately, increasing the text size doesn’t change all the text in the game.
 The size of words found on the map and in on-screen notifications can be really small.
 You might need to scoot your chair closer to the TV to read it properly.

-Using cover is very important in The Division 2.
+At their core, Division games are cover-based shooters.
+Using cover is essential in The Division 2.
 If you run around the open during firefights you will most likely get killed in a few seconds.
 Enemies are accurate and deadly.
-If you need to get out of cover, use the dodge move by tapping X twice on a PS4 controller or A twice on an Xbox one.
+If you need to get out of cover, use the dodge move by tapping X twice on a PS4 controller or A twice on an Xbox One.
 This will make you harder to hit and can be useful to escape a bad situation or to gain ground on a lone enemy who is reloading or stunned.

-Many of your foes in DC will have weak points you can shoot to quickly kill them and even damage enemies near them.
+Many of your foes in DC and in the expansion’s NYC will have weak points you can shoot to quickly kill them and even damage enemies near them.
 The Hyena chargers, for example, have bags they wear on their hip.
 Shoot these bags and their weird powder will explode on everyone nearby, causing mass confusion and stuns.
-Bigger enemies often have a weak point on their back.
+Bigger enemies often have a weak point on their backs.

 Even bosses can have these weak points.
 One time a powerful boss with a foam-launching weapon was giving me trouble.
 I hit his foam gun container and suddenly he was locked into place by his own fast-hardening foam, making him an easy target to pick off.